 The Engetsu-kyō Bridge, symbol of the park, is an example of the seamless integration of architecture in the beautiful natural surroundings.
 The same goes for several small pagodas, which make nice vantage points to sit for a while and just watch the Kois and Turtles swimming around the ponds and streams.

 If you like some culture with your landscape, there are a few small museum buildings exhibiting historical folk-craft, art and objects of daily life.
-A couple of nicely located tea houses offer you the possibility to get an introductory glimpse into the traditional Japanese tea ceremony for about 400¥.
+A couple of pretty tea houses offer the possibility to get an introductory glimpse into the traditional Japanese Tea Ceremony for about 400¥.

 The park is located directly to the south of the city centre.
 The opening times vary greatly depending on the season.
 You can check them here.
 The entrance fee is 410¥.